Before completing your application, we ask that you first review information about each of our programs.

 3. Statement of Goals

 All of our programs use a holistic review procedure that looks for a good fit of interest with the research conducted in our department and considers a wide range of factors associated with success in graduate school.
 A required Statement of Goals is an essential component of this holistic review as it provides a personal perspective on each applicant.
 This statement should be approximately 1,000 - 1,500 words and explain your plans and preparation for graduate study and a professional career.
-Please be as specific as possible about (a) the development of your academic interest in psychology and reasons for pursuing the PhD, (b) past research experience and mentorship, and its relationship to your current research interests, (c) clinical experience (if applicable), (d) other skills, abilities, and experiences that have helped to prepare you for graduate study (e.g., data management and analysis skills; experience with advanced methods such as neuroimaging or psychological assessment; leadership or outreach efforts in your school or community; employment that you have balanced with academic demands; learning that you have undertaken outside of the classroom; challenges that you have overcome in persevering towards your goals), and (f) why you have chosen to apply to the University of Pittsburgh Department of Psychology and how your interests fit with the research program of the faculty member(s) whom you indicated on the application form.
+Please be as specific as possible about (a) the development of your academic interest in psychology and reasons for pursuing the PhD, (b) past research experience and mentorship, and its relationship to your current research interests, (c) clinical experience (if applicable), (d) other skills, abilities, and experiences that have helped to prepare you for graduate study (e.g., data management and analysis skills; experience with advanced methods such as neuroimaging or psychological assessment; leadership or outreach efforts in your school or community; employment that you have balanced with academic demands; learning that you have undertaken outside of the classroom; challenges that you have overcome in persevering towards your goals; and if you wish, any issues relevant to diversity, broadly considered), and (e) why you have chosen to apply to the University of Pittsburgh Department of Psychology and how your interests fit with the research program of the faculty member(s) whom you indicated on the application form.

 4. Transcripts of All Credits